uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/operations/index.rst

 General operation definition
 ----------------------------
 `The following code sample <operation_template_>`_ shows the declaration for an abstract operation.
-To declare a particular operation, the ``%OPERATION_NAME%`` shall be substituted.
+To declare a particular operation, the ``%OPERATION%`` shall be substituted.

 .. code-block:: cpp
    :name: operation_template